aki2o/direx-grep/README.md

 ### Start grep

-Push `direx-grep:grep-item` key in direx.el buffer.
+Push `direx-grep:grep-item` / `direx-grep:grep-item-from-root` key in direx.el buffer.

-The target is the shown node under the pointed node.
+The target of `direx-grep:grep-item` is the shown node under the pointed node.
+The target of `direx-grep:grep-item-from-root` is the root node of the pointed node.

-If you want to search all node, which includes the hidden node, M-x `direx:expand-item-recursively` before grep.
+If you want to search all node, which includes the hidden node, do the one of the following.

+-   Set non-nil to `direx-grep:ensure-greped-tree` (in default)
+-   M-x `direx:expand-item-recursively` before grep.

 ### Toggle to use migemo.el